 Veterans, military service personnel, and their qualified dependents intending to use VA benefits should contact the Office of the University Registrar and be aware of the following policies:

-It is the student's responsibility to notify the Office of the University Registrar immediately when increasing or decreasing unit load, withdrawing, or taking a leave of absence.
-Students also have the responsibility to inform the Office the University Registrar every term as to the number of units in which they are enrolled.
+- It is the student's responsibility to notify the Office of the University Registrar immediately when increasing or decreasing unit load, withdrawing, or taking a leave of absence.

 - Appropriate credit for previous education will be granted.

 - All students using VA benefits must make satisfactory progress toward their educational objectives.
 In general, unsatisfactory progress for veteran's benefits is considered attainment of less than a 2.0 grade point average for two consecutive terms (3.0 for graduate students).
 Students who withdraw from the university may have their benefits terminated as of the beginning of the term of withdrawal.
 If a student is dismissed for academic reasons, benefits will be terminated as of the date of dismissal.
 Students who have had their benefits terminated in this manner must be counseled by the Veterans Administration before their benefits will be restored.
 Students who fail to complete all courses attempted in a term will have their benefits adjusted.

 - Students who withdraw from a course (or courses) in the middle of the term will have their benefits adjusted except in extenuating circumstances.
 In cases in which students do not return for the next term, benefits will be terminated on the ending date of the previous term.

 The Office of Student Information and Services processes enrollment status certification of VA students prior to the beginning of each term.